chinook07/final-project/README.md

 I was getting there.
 First, you have the home page which gives you a general look on the park's functional (or dysfunctional) aspects.
 The interactive map lets you access an exhibit page rapidly to fix a fence breach, shall that situation arise.

 On the population page, staff can update the number of dinosaurs based on births and deaths in the park.
 Logs can also be made to keep track of when and by whom the habitats are visited, as well as when the drones feed the carniverous species who need attention.
-As a reminder, the vegetarian species don't have a Add feeding time option because they can look after themselves.
+As a reminder, the herbivorous species don't have a Add feeding time option because they can look after themselves.

 The Logs page is where staff can view all the... logs, chronologically.